image links to Amazon

-The Great Railway Bazaar is the story of Paul Theroux’s 1973 train tripfrom London to Tokyo and back.
-The odyssey took four months, first traveling east through Europe, then through the Middle East, into and across India and Southeast Asia, and then back to London through Russia.
-The trains themselves are part of the journey; the Orient Express, the Khyber Pass Local, the Frontier Mail, the Golden Arrow, the Mandalay Express finishing with the Trans-Siberian Express.
-Theroux used his time on trains and his natural curiosity not as much to see places but more to study people, both fellow travelers and locals, and his witty and perceptive observations on culture and humanity are brilliant.
-Theroux doesn’t try to hide the realities of occasional discomfort, and some may get turned off by his grumbling along the way about food and service.
-For us though, the authenticity of his writing is both refreshing and interesting.
+The Great Railway Bazaar is the story of Paul Theroux’s 1973 train trip from London to Tokyo and back.
+The odyssey took four months, with Theroux first traveling east through Europe, then through the Middle East, into and across India and Southeast Asia, and then back to London through Russia.
+Theroux used his time on trains and his natural curiosity to focus less on the experience of seeing new places but more to study the people he met along the way.
+His witty and sometimes judgmental observations equally covered both fellow travelers and locals, providing a different but accurate perspective on humanity and the local culture.
+The trains themselves are also important characters, including the Orient Express, the Khyber Pass Local, the Frontier Mail, the Golden Arrow, the Mandalay Express, and finishing with the legendary Trans-Siberian Express.
+Theroux doesn’t try to overly glamorize the trip and is not afraid to point out the the occasional discomfort.
+Some may get turned off by his non-stop grumbling along the way about food and service.
+For us though, the refreshing authenticity of his writing is what makes him great.
 The Great Railway Bazaar is one of the quintessential great examples of travel writing and in our opinion, Paul Theroux's best travel book.

 Click here for reviews and prices for this book on Amazon.

-Thirty years after his epic trip in The Great Railway Bazaar, Theroux decided to recreate the trip to assess how much has changed.
-During that time the Soviet Union collapsed, China and India have exploded, but Theroux’s love for humanity and scathingly honest writing style has not.
-His observations as always are both entertaining and enlightening, and we recommend this book almost as much as the original.
+Thirty years after his epic adventure with The Great Railway Bazaar, Theroux decided to recreate the trip to assess just how much has changed.
+And a lot had changed; the Soviet Union collapsed and the population and economies of China and India have exploded.
+Luckily for the reader, Theroux’s love for humanity and scathingly honest writing style has not.
+His observations are just as entertaining and enlightening as ever, and we recommend this book almost as much as the original.
 Click here to see our review on Ghost Train to the Eastern Star.

 GREAT QUOTES FROM THE GREAT RAILWAY BAZAAR